-If you’re reading this article, then I guess you’ve already started on your first step to becoming a successful freelance writer, which is to conduct research.
+If you’re reading this article, then I guess you’ve already started on your first step in learning how to become a freelance writer by doing research.

 Freelancers can write everything from blog content, landing page copy, and ads, to press releases, product descriptions, technical documents, novels, short stories, and even quarterly journals.

 There is a need for all types of writers in every industry you can think of.
 That’s why your first step is to determine exactly what the job entails and where you fit in.

 The easiest way for you to conduct your research is to read through articles like this one and take notes.